Andrewearls/JobLeadGenerator/README.md

         wxpython.org -f http://wxpython.org/Phoenix/snapshot-builds/ \
         wxPython_Phoenix==3.0.3.dev2054+14a1ddd-cp27-cp27m-win_amd64 (or equivilant build)

-to find what bould best fist your platform go to http://wxpython.org/Phoenix/snapshot-builds/ find your build and replace the example build with your prefered build.
+to find what build best fist your platform go to http://wxpython.org/Phoenix/snapshot-builds/ find your build and replace the example build with your prefered build.
 Example:
     My build was:

         wxPython_Phoenix-3.0.3.dev2054+14a1ddd-cp27-cp27m-win_amd64.whl

     Change this to:

         wxPython_Phoenix==3.0.3.dev2054+14a1ddd-cp27-cp27m-win_amd64

     And add this to the command prompt as:

         pip install -U --pre --trusted-hoast \